cabforum/servercert/docs/BR.md

 i. __Certificate Field:__ `subject:organizationalUnitName` (OID: 2.5.4.11)
    __Required/Optional:__ Optional.
-   Contents: The CA SHALL implement a process that prevents an OU attribute from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless the CA has verified this information in accordance with Section 3.2 and the Certificate also contains `subject:organizationName`, `subject:givenName`, `subject:surname`, `subject:localityName`, and `subject:countryName` attributes, also verified in accordance with Section 3.2.2.1.
+   __Contents__: The CA SHALL implement a process that prevents an OU attribute from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless the CA has verified this information in accordance with Section 3.2 and the Certificate also contains `subject:organizationName`, `subject:givenName`, `subject:surname`, `subject:localityName`, and `subject:countryName` attributes, also verified in accordance with Section 3.2.2.1.

 j.
 Other Subject Attributes
 Other attributes MAY be present within the subject field.
 If present, other attributes MUST contain information that has been verified by the CA.